uselagoon/lagoon/docs/contributing-to-lagoon/developing-lagoon.md

 We have provided a number of routines in the [Makefile](https://github.com/uselagoon/lagoon/blob/main/Makefile) to cover most local development scenarios.
 Here we will run through a complete process.

 1. Build images.
-Here -j8 sets make to use 8 cores parallelisation to speed the build up - adjust as necessary, and we have set SKIP_SCAN=true to not scan the built images for vulnerabilities.
+Here `-j8` tells make to run 8 tasks in parallel to speed the build up - adjust as necessary, and we have set `SKIP_SCAN=true` to not scan the built images for vulnerabilities.
 If set to false (or not passed), a `scan.txt` file will be created in the project root with the scan output.

 ```bash
 make -j8 build make SKIP_SCAN=true
 ```

-2. Start Lagoon test routine using the defaults in the makefile (all tests)
+2. Start Lagoon test routine using the defaults in the Makefile (all tests).

 ```bash
 make kind/test
 ```

 {% hint style="warning" %}
 There are a lot of tests configured to run by default - please consider only testing locally the minimum that you need to ensure functionality.
-This is done by specifying or removing tests from the TESTS variable in the Makefile.
+This is done by specifying or removing tests from the `TESTS` variable in the Makefile.
 {% endhint %}

 This process will:

-1. Add in the correct versions of the local development tools if not installed - kind, kubectl, Helm, JQ
+1. Download the correct versions of the local development tools if not installed - `kind`, `kubectl`, `helm`, `jq`.
-2. Update the necessary Helm repositories for Lagoon to function
+2. Update the necessary Helm repositories for Lagoon to function.
-3. Ensure all the correct images have been built in the previous step
+3. Ensure all the correct images have been built in the previous step.
 4. Create a local [KinD](https://kind.sigs.k8s.io/) cluster, which provisions an entire running Kubernetes Cluster in a local Docker container.
 This cluster has been configured to talk to a provisioned image registry that we will be pushing the built Lagoon images to.
 It has also been configured to allow access to the host filesystem for local development.
-5. Clone Lagoon from https://github.com/uselagoon/lagoon-charts (use the `$CHARTS_TREEISH` variable in the Makefile to control which branch if needed)
+5. Clone Lagoon from https://github.com/uselagoon/lagoon-charts (use the `CHARTS_TREEISH` variable in the Makefile to control which branch if needed).
-6. Install the Harbor Image registry into the KinD cluster and configure it's ingress and access properly
+6. Install the Harbor Image registry into the KinD cluster and configure it's ingress and access properly.
-7. Docker push the built images for Lagoon into the Harbor image registry
+7. Docker push the built images for Lagoon into the Harbor image registry.
-8. It then uses the [Makefile from lagoon-charts](https://github.com/uselagoon/lagoon-charts/blob/main/Makefile) to perform the rest of the setup steps
+8. It then uses the [Makefile from lagoon-charts](https://github.com/uselagoon/lagoon-charts/blob/main/Makefile) to perform the rest of the setup steps.
-9. A suitable ingress controller is installed - we use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
+9. A suitable ingress controller is installed - we use the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/).
-10. A local NFS server provisioner is installed to handle specific volume requests - we use one that handles Read-Write-Many operations (RWX)
+10. A local NFS server provisioner is installed to handle specific volume requests - we use one that handles Read-Write-Many operations (RWX).
 11. Lagoon Core is then installed, using the locally built images pushed to the cluster-local Image Registry, and using the default configuration, which may exclude some services not needed for local testing.
 The installation will wait for the API and Keycloak to come online.
 12. The DBaaS providers are installed - MariaDB, PostgreSQL and MongoDB.
-This step provisions standalone databases to be used by projects running locally, and emulates the Managed services available via cloud providers (e.g. Cloud SQL, RDS or Azure Database)
+This step provisions standalone databases to be used by projects running locally, and emulates the Managed services available via cloud providers (e.g. Cloud SQL, RDS or Azure Database).
 13. Lagoon Remote is then installed, and configured to talk to the Lagoon Core, Databases and local storage.
 The installation will wait for this to complete before continuing.
-14. To provision the tests, the Lagoon Test chart is then installed, which provisions a local git server to host the test repositories, and preconfigures the Lagoon API database with the default TEST users, accounts and configuration, then performs readiness checks before starting tests.
+14. To provision the tests, the Lagoon Test chart is then installed, which provisions a local git server to host the test repositories, and preconfigures the Lagoon API database with the default test users, accounts and configuration, then performs readiness checks before starting tests.
 15. Lagoon will run all the tests specified in the TESTS variable in the Makefile.
 Each test creates its own project & environments, performs the tests, then removes the environments & projects.
-The test runs are output to the console log in the lagoon-test-suite-* pod, and can be accessed one test per-container.
+The test runs are output to the console log in the `lagoon-test-suite-*` pod, and can be accessed one test per-container.

 Hopefully, all the tests passed successfully and it's just that easy, right?